raygun101/MarkupKit/README.md

         <UILabel text="Hello, World!" textAlignment="center"/>
     </LMLayerView>

 However, layer views are not limited to defining background images.
-Because layout views do not consume touch events, layer views can be used to create interactive content that "floats"  over other user interface elements without preventing the user from interacting with the underlying views.
+Because layout and spacer views do not consume touch events, layer views can be used to create interactive content that "floats"  over other user interface elements without preventing the user from interacting with the underlying views.

 For example, the following markup creates a layer view containing a scroll view and a column view.
 The column view contains a button that is aligned to the bottom of the window and floats over the scroll view.
 Because column views do not consume touch events, the user can still interact with the scroll view by touching anywhere except the button: